 Though not “tax shelters” in the strictest sense, many tax deductions can save you substantial money on your taxes, by decreasing the amount of your income that is taxable.

-Among other legitimate shelters are charitable donations; 529 savings plans for college costs, which usually are deductible at the state level; and certain state and local municipal bonds, some of which are deductible on both state and federal taxes.
+Among other legitimate shelters are charitable donations; contributions to 529 savings plans for college costs, which are sometimes deductible at the state level; and certain state and local municipal bonds, some of which are not included in income on both state and federal taxes.

 Additionally, “any kind of retirement plan is basically a tax shelter,” Borison said, although some only defer taxes while earning interest until you withdraw the money.

 Weltman added business ownership to the list of potential tax shelters.
-If you operate a business, she said, many otherwise personal expenses may become deductible business expenses.
+If you operate a business, many otherwise personal expenses may become deductible business expenses.

-“For example," she said, "if the business operates from a home, a portion of personal costs of the household, including utilities, insurance, etc., becomes a business deduction.
+“For example, if the business operates from a home, a portion of personal costs of the household, including utilities, insurance, etc., becomes a business deduction.
 Medical coverage becomes an above-the-line deduction rather than an itemized cost.”

 Above-the-line deductions are valuable because they don’t phase in or out at certain levels or have other limitations.

 What makes these types of tax shelters different, Borison said, is they serve a purpose other than simply as tax savings.
-Home ownership offers a residence and, at least until the collapse in real estate prices, offered a good investment.
-Charitable donations, retirement funds and college savings plans help on the tax return, but they have other obvious benefits.
+Home ownership offers a residence and typically makes for a good investment.
+Charitable donations, retirement funds and college savings plans can help on the tax return, but they have other obvious benefits.

 Red flags for problematic tax shelters

-Taxpayers looking for a break must avoid seemingly lucrative investment strategies, notes Jerome Borison, who teaches tax law at the University of Denver's Sturm College of Law.
+Taxpayers looking for a break must avoid seemingly lucrative investment strategies, notes Jerome Borison, who teaches tax law.
 A poor deal will offer deductions larger than the investment, require confidentiality agreements, or involve investments outside the United States.
 Any plan intended to simply save money on taxes while serving no other purpose should also raise a red flag.